Food quality and safety can be affected if temperatures go outside of the safe zone for too long.

 All the models were reasonably accurate when placed in an ice bath and when used in the refrigerator, living up to their manufacturers’ claims to measure temperatures within 2 degrees of those recorded by a lab-grade thermocouple.
 In the freezer, however, two of the models faltered a bit, recording temperatures that were off from the thermocouple’s readings by an average of 2 to almost 4 degrees; while small fluctuations like these won’t normally be a problem, we preferred models that recorded temperatures that were as close as possible to those registered by the thermocouple.

-We tested four digital refrigerator/freezer thermometers priced from $17.99 to $41.99, rating them on their accuracy in an ice bath (the method most labs use to calibrate and evaluate thermometer accuracy) and in both the refrigerator and the freezer.
+We tested four digital refrigerator/freezer thermometers priced from roughly $20.00 to $40.00, rating them on their accuracy in an ice bath (the method most labs use to calibrate and evaluate thermometer accuracy) and in both the refrigerator and the freezer.
 We also evaluated how easy the thermometers were to install, navigate, and program and how clearly they displayed the data recorded.

 ACCURACY: We gave more points to thermometers that registered temperatures closest to those recorded by our reference thermometer.

 EASE OF USE: We awarded more points to thermometers that had two sensors, took up little space in our refrigerators and freezers, and were easy to install, navigate, and program.

 DISPLAY: We awarded more points to models with bold, easy-to read displays that clearly indicated current, maximum, and minimum temperatures.